Quick and Dirty Thai Style Mango Fried Rice

 - 5 cups Brown rice or other long grain rice

-- 2 tbsp Fish sauce low sodium if possible
+- 2 tablespoon Fish sauce low sodium if possible

 - 1 Mango chopped into cubes

-- 4 tbsp Thai peppers Or comparable peppers chopped
+- 4 tablespoon Thai peppers Or comparable peppers chopped

 - ½ cup Scallions Chopped